 Going through all of this changed me.
 I found myself questioning what I was doing with my life and my time.
-And, that's when I quit my job at a large bank as a Financial Advisor, and made the decision to start CRAZY PERFECT LIFE.
+And, that's when I quit my job at a large bank as a Financial Advisor, where I worked for over twenty years, and made the decision to start CRAZY PERFECT LIFE.

 People always ask me what Crazy Perfect Life stands for.
 It’s simple.
 Life is messy and full of ups and downs.
 At the same time, it’s precious and something to be cherished.
 My experiences have taught me what is truly important and I don’t take my life for granted.

 My friends and family are everything to me and absolutely the most important part of my life.
-I live in North Carolina with my husband, Jon, and our two daughters, Zoe and Avi.
-We have a house full of joy, spirit, and sometimes
+I live in North Carolina with my husband, Jon, and our dog Oliver.
+I love when our two daughters, Zoe and Avi, come to visit.
+We have a house full of joy, spirit, and fun.

 That was then, this is now.

 Writing is something I am passionate about, and my books are written from my heart to yours.
 Everything I’ve been through has taught me how valuable each day of our lives is, the importance of taking the time to strengthen our relationships and connect with other people, and not to take anything for granted.
 Life is uncertain.
 For me.
 For you.
 For all of us.
 The way through the challenging moments is to realize you don’t have to go it alone.